 What is Mucopolysaccharidosis Type II?

 Mucopolysaccharidosis type II (MPS II), also known as Hunter syndrome, is an inherited lysosomal storage disorder.
-MPS II is caused by harmful changes (mutations) in the IDS gene.
+MPS II is caused by harmful changes (variants) in the IDS gene.
 The symptoms associated with MPS II are caused by a buildup of harmful substances in different organs and tissues of the body.
-MPS II is inherited in an X-linked manner, which means that the IDS gene is located on the X chromosome.
-Males have one copy of the X-chromosome and the IDS gene, while females have two copies.
-Because of this, MPS II primarily affects males.
-It is rare for females to have symptoms of MPS II, and their symptoms are typically much more mild.
+MPS II is inherited in an X-linked manner, meaning that individuals assigned male at birth (XY) usually have symptoms, while individuals assigned female at birth (XX) do not.

 For individuals with a milder form of MPS II, the onset of non-CNS-related symptoms can occur in infancy or early childhood, although onset can also occur later than in those with a severe form of MPS II.
 The severity of the disease and its progression can vary significantly, but heart disease and hearing loss are still common.
 Individuals with a milder form of MPS II often have normal neurologic and motor development.